 If you are worried about being accepted, credit-builder credit cards are designed for those with poor credit.
-While there’s no guarantee that you will be accepted, the eligibility criteria for these cards will typically be more lenient.
+If you are worried about being accepted, credit-builder credit cards are designed for those with poor credit.
+While there's no guarantee that you will be accepted, these cards' eligibility criteria will typically be more lenient.

-If you end up getting rejected for a credit card, the best thing to do is to avoid applying for too many new cards.
+If you get rejected for a credit card, the best thing to do is avoid applying for too many new cards.
 Credit card rejections can damage your credit record.
 The next time you apply, make sure you do thorough research on the eligibility criteria before applying.

 If you have never taken out credit before, this means you will have no credit record.
 This means that lenders have no way of knowing whether you will make repayments on time.
 For that reason, credit-builder credit cards are ideal.
 Putting a regular monthly expense on your credit card and paying it off straight away is a simple step towards building a good credit history.